-(0:56) The book explored how the internet has changed the way consumers search out and purchase goods and services.
+(0:56) The book explores how the internet has changed the way consumers search out and purchase goods and services.
 It should come as no surprise that the impact has been monumental.
 The world has changed in ways that make the old way of doing things obsolete.
 ZMOT has completely changed the rules.
 As I stated in the series:

 (0:48) "To successfully navigate your customers' ZMOT, you need to understand what information they are looking for, and where and how they will find it.
 You no longer have the choice of simply presenting them the message you want them to hear.
 Consumers want real information, in real-time, whenever they want it.
 Provide them that and you can win."